microsoftgraph/msgraph-sample-react-native/tutorial/02-create-app.md

 - [react-native-gesture-handler](https://github.com/kmagiera/react-native-gesture-handler) and [react-native-reanimate](https://github.com/kmagiera/react-native-reanimated), required by react-navigation.
 - [react-native-elements](https://react-native-training.github.io/react-native-elements/docs/getting_started.html) and [react-native-vector-icons](https://github.com/oblador/react-native-vector-icons) to provide icons for the UI.
 - [react-native-app-auth](https://github.com/FormidableLabs/react-native-app-auth) to handle authentication and token management.
+- [moment](https://momentjs.com) to handle parsing and comparison of dates and times.
 - [microsoft-graph-client](https://github.com/microsoftgraph/msgraph-sdk-javascript) for making calls to the Microsoft Graph.

 1. Open your CLI in the root directory of your React Native project.